HL7/daf-research/pages/_includes/daf-research-guidance.md

 Implementing C2 capability involves three steps.

-1. Instantiation of the Conformance profile
+1. Instantiation of the CapabilityStatement.
-2. Population and updating of the Conformance profile
+2. Population and updating of the CapabilityStatement.
-3. Making the Conformance profile available to Researchers
+3. Making the CapabilityStatement available to Researchers

 The next few paragraphs will provide details for each step above.

-### C2:Step 1: Instantiation of the Conformance profile
+### C2:Step 1: Instantiation of the CapabilityStatement

-The Data Mart has to instantiate a Conformance Resource instance to declare its characteristics that would help a Researcher to compose queries.
+The Data Mart has to instantiate a CapabilityStatement Resource instance to declare its characteristics that would help a Researcher to compose queries.
-In addition the Conformance Resource should also help a Data Mart administrator to manage the data within the Data Mart.
+In addition the CapabilityStatement Resource should also help a Data Mart administrator to manage the data within the Data Mart.
-The Conformance Resource declares the various profiles, operations and other specifics about the implementation.
+The CapabilityStatement Resource declares the various profiles, operations and other specifics about the implementation.
-For the DAF Data Mart actor the following data is expected to be present within the DAF-Conformance resource instance.
+For the DAF Data Mart actor the following data is expected to be present within the CapabilityStatement resource instance.

-* Conformance.url provides the unique identifier for the Resource.
+* CapabilityStatement.url provides the unique identifier for the Resource.
 The URL is a web-accessible address to determine the server capabilities.
-* Conformance.version - Populate with a timestamp to indicate when it was created.
+* CapabilityStatement.version - Populate with a timestamp to indicate when it was created.
-* Conformance.status - This will always be "active" for implementations.
+* CapabilityStatement.status - This will always be "active" for implementations.
-* Conformance.date - Update this whenever the resource instance changes.
+* CapabilityStatement.date - Update this whenever the resource instance changes.
-* Conformance.publisher - Organization publishing this conformance instance.
+* CapabilityStatement.publisher - Organization publishing this conformance instance.
-* Conformance.kind - This will always be "instance" for implementations.
+* CapabilityStatement.kind - This will always be "instance" for implementations.
-* Conformance.implementation.url - Populate with the same value as the Conformance.url
+* CapabilityStatement.implementation.url - Populate with the same value as the CapabilityStatement.url
-* Conformance.implementation.description - Populate with the same description as Conformance.description
+* CapabilityStatement.implementation.description - Populate with the same description as CapabilityStatement.description
-* Conformance.fhirVersion - Populate with "STU3".
+* CapabilityStatement.fhirVersion - Populate with "STU3".
-* Conformance.format - Populate two entries (one with "xml" and other with "json")
+* CapabilityStatement.format - Populate two entries (one with "xml" and other with "json")
-* Conformance.profile - Declare the list of profiles supported by the instantiation.
-For DAF Data Mart this would be DAF-Conformance, DAF-Task, DAF-Provenance, DAF-OperationDefinition at a minimum.
+* CapabilityStatement.profile - Declare the list of profiles supported by the instantiation.
+For DAF Data Mart this would be DAF-Task, DAF-Provenance, DAF-OperationDefinition at a minimum.
-* Conformance.rest.mode - Populate with "Server"
+* CapabilityStatement.rest.mode - Populate with "Server"

-* For each Resource supported by the Server populate the Conformance.rest segment with
+* For each Resource supported by the Server populate the CapabilityStatement.rest segment with

 1. Resource Type (e.g Task)
 2. Resource Profile (DAF specific profiles, e.g DAF-Task)